blowdart/AspNetAuthorizationWorkshop/README.md

 	                 Issuer));
 ```

-* Rerun the app and you’ll see you’re forbidden.
+* Rerun the app and youâ€™ll see youâ€™re forbidden.
 * Remove the temporary badge claim and uncomment the badgenumber claim.

 Step 7: Resource Based Requirements
 ===================================

-So far we’ve covered requirements that are based only on a user’s identity.
+So far weâ€™ve covered requirements that are based only on a userâ€™s identity.
 However often authorization requires the resource being accessed.
 For example a Document class may have an author and only authors can edit the document, whilst others can view it.

 * Create a resource class, `Document` with an int ID property and a string Author property.